margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the root of challenges in mental health
 * Grateful for all mankind and different ways people love
 * Grateful for someone who actually understand and heard where I was coming from
-* Grateful for the song by the Black Eyed Peas, asking "Where is the Love?"
+* Grateful for the song by the Black Eyed Peas, asking *Where is the Love?*
 * Grateful for the sound of the laundry machine
 * Grateful that a story shared in a song can resonate with another individual who fits in with many other stories of people all around her
 * Grateful for a home someone architected at a schoolhouse on a farm
 * Grateful for a woman in Barnes and Noble who has overcome challenges and looks dignified
 * Grateful for the voice on the news, representing ethics and good judgment
-* Grateful for the song "One Tribe"
+* Grateful for the song *One Tribe*
 * Grateful or the Soaps and Suds in Norfolk that serves the community
 * Grateful for friends who share news articles and support my spiritual growth
 * Grateful for the dancers and the musicians